atulgupta01/EVA_Group_Assignment/P2S9/README.md

 Generate actions for next_states through Actor Target.

     next_action = self.actor_target(next_state)
 It must be noted here that *next_state* here corresponds to entire batch of next states obtained by sampling the ReplayBuffer in the previous step.
 Also we are using the Actor Target and not Actor Model.
-In TD3 algorithm for acting purpose Actor Model is used while for equation calculations Actor Model is used. *next_action* obtained here will be used in calculation of Q-Values.
+In TD3 algorithm for acting purpose Actor Model is used while for equation calculations Actor Target is used. *next_action* obtained here will be used in calculation of Q-Values.

 ### Step 6: Add noise to predicted actions
 ![Step6_AddNoise](https://github.com/atulgupta01/EVA_Group_Assignment/blob/master/P2S9/Figures/Step6_AddNoise.png)